alcabon/named-credentials/SAML SSO flows between Salesforce (as the Service Provider) and PingFederate (as the Identity Provider).md

     SF->>"User/Browser": 14.
 Grants access to Salesforce resource
 ```

-**Details from the flow** 1**:**

-* **Step 2 (SF to User/Browser):** Salesforce initiates the SAML request and redirects the user to PingFederate's Single Sign-On Endpoint URL.
-The SAML AuthnRequest may be signed by Salesforce's Request Signing Certificate.1
-* **Step 4 (PF):** PingFederate verifies the signature of the SAML AuthnRequest using the Salesforce Request Signing Certificate.1
-* **Step 6 (PF to User/Browser):** PingFederate generates a SAML Response (Assertion) signed with its PingFederate Signing Certificate and directs it to Salesforce's Assertion Consumer Service (ACS) URL via POST.1
-* **Step 8 (SF):** Salesforce verifies the signature of the SAML Response using the PingFederate Signing Certificate.1

 ### **IdP-Initiated SSO Flow**

 This flow starts when the user initiates login from PingFederate or a PingFederate-linked portal.